manu-vaillant-afk/documentation/content/applications/finance/accounting/payments/pay_checks.rst

 -------------------------------

-To activate the checks payment method, go to :menuselection:`Accounting --> Configuration --> Checks`, there you can activate the payment method as well as set up the :guilabel:`Check Layout`.
-Once activated the :guilabel:`Checks` setting, the feature is automatically setup for your :guilabel:`Outgoing Payments`.
+To activate the checks payment method, go to :menuselection:`Accounting --> Configuration --> Settings`, and scroll down to the :guilabel:`Vendor Payments` section.
+There, you can activate the payment method as well as set up the :guilabel:`Check Layout`.
+Once the :guilabel:`Checks` setting is activated, the **Checks** payment method is automatically set up in the :guilabel:`Outgoing Payments` in **bank** journals.

 .. note::
    Some countries require specific modules to print checks; such modules may be installed by